-Novembre 1st is “Toussaint” or All Saints day in France (A public holiday).
-French students get a little over two weeks off for the Toussaint holiday which usually begins the third Saturday of Octobre until the First Monday after the first of Novembre.
+November 1st is “Toussaint” or All Saints day in France (A public holiday).
+French students get a little over two weeks off for the Toussaint holiday, which usually begins the third Saturday of October until the First Monday after the first of November.

 3- Christmas holiday (Vacances de Noël )

-The Christmas holiday break, not to be confused with the winter holiday break lasts a full two weeks and usually begins on the Saturday before Christmas day through New Years.
-Kids typically return to School on the first Monday after January first.
+The Christmas holiday break, not to be confused with the winter holiday break, lasts a full two weeks and usually begins on the Saturday before Christmas day through New Year.
+Kids typically return to school on the first Monday after January first.

 4- Winter holiday (Vacances d’hiver)

 Winter holidays last two weeks and begin mid-February to the beginning of March.
 The exact date depends on your school zone, which is based on your location.